 Applicants are encouraged to contact the Office of International Programs for advice regarding the logistics of their proposal.
 Those who intend to participate in an organized program for credit offered by an institution other than Franklin & Marshall must first check with the Office of International Programs to make sure that it has been approved.
 The successful applicant is required to attend pre-departure programs conducted by the Office of International Programs.

-Application forms may be downloaded below or obtained in the Classics Department office.
-Your application must be submitted to the Classics Department coordinator by 12:00 noon on March 3, 2017.
+Application forms may be obtained in the Classics Department office or downloaded from our website at www.fandm.edu/classics/summer-travel-award.
+Your application must be submitted to the Classics Department office, by 12:00 noon on March 18, 2022.

 APPLICATIONS SHOULD INCLUDE:

 A one-page “F&M Summer Foreign Study/Travel Awards Application”, available online.